 Reading the Broken Life Line

 A clean break may be showing that change is necessary; whether due to relocation, illness, accident or other experience, it serves as a cautionary to take more care during that time.
 The reason why a break in a line depicts change is that the proper flow of the energy is interrupted, leaving a space that may necessitate a decision for transformation or a breather in life.

 When a line continues actively after the break, it shows the usual flow of things is resumed, indicating a positive transition.
 If not, look for a bridge line (often very faint) that connects to the fate line.
-In many cases, the fate line acts as a life line to support the shift in the new direction.
+In many cases, the fate line acts as a life line to support the shift in a new direction.